 Playing Pretend

-All that is necessary for this activity is imaging you are someone you are not.
+All that is necessary for this activity is imagining you are someone you are not.
 Your child could pretend to be a teacher, surgeon, cashier, or even the president.
 They can explore different communication styles and social activities during playtime.

 For instance, if they imagine themselves as the country’s leader, they learn to be charismatic, listen to others’ input, and adapt to an ever-changing environment.